ryan-d-williams/Talent-Marketplace/README.md

 ## Step 2: Format the position numbers

-The position numbers must be formatted with:
+The position numbers must be formatted in preference order with:

 - Quotes around each position number (ex: "7769ABC")
 - A comma separating each position number (ex: "7769ABC", "1234XYZ")
 - Brackets around the first and last position number (ex: ["7769ABC", "1234XYZ", "7890RDW"])
+- The highest preference (#1 preference) as the first number in the list

 You can also use the [FormatPositionNumbers.xlsx](https://github.com/ryan-d-williams/Talent-Marketplace/raw/master/FormatPositionNumbers.xlsx) spreadsheet to do this for you.
 Just paste your ordered position numbers in the first column, and you can copy the formatted text from the third column.